kba/hocr-spec/1.2/spec.md

 text inside the containing element.

-Documents whose logical structure does not map naturally onto these logical structuring elemetns must not use them for other purposes.
+Documents whose logical structure does not map naturally onto these logical structuring elements must not use them for other purposes.

 # Typesetting Related Elements